 In 2013, Brewer further explored personae (as psychological, cultural, and artistic phenomena) through the creation of a performance-as-commerce project Bebe Daddy Services.
 As the owner/operator, Brewer works under the pseudonym Bebe Daddy.
 The venture arose out of a carpenter-in-the-nude service that initially investigated sex work and gender stereotypes while turning profit.
 The project has since developed into a full design+build firm and a clothing line Bebe Daddy Apparel, with sales benefiting local non-profits.
 In 2015, the Bebe Daddy persona was absorbed into a gay-themed home renovation TV show pilot.
 (Logo TV, unaired)

-Currently, Brewer is working on Cosmogenesis, a long-term book project (2010-ongoing), Ivory Dungeon, a project seeking to debunk the increasing homogenization of queer culture, as well as The Tower, a multimedia project exploring future mythology through sculpture, science, and fantasy architecture.
+Currently, Brewer is working on Cosmogenesis, a long-term book project (2010-ongoing) as well as The Tower, a multimedia project exploring future mythology through sculpture, science, and fantasy architecture.
 Brewer currently studies at ArtCenter College of Design [MFA Candidate, 2018].

 Brewer lives and works in Los Angeles, CA.